Ben – My Story

 Competing nationally and internationally

 In 2008 I competed in my first national event and have wanted to continue competing ever since.
 So far I have had many highlights in my swimming career, but taking the top spot was being selected for my first international event; the Nottingham CPISRA World Games in 2015.

-I swam six events, over all taking away four slivers, two golds and twelve personal bests beating all my times in the heats and finals.
+I swam six events, over all taking away four silvers, two golds and twelve personal bests beating all my times in the heats and finals.
 It was such a relief to see that all the effort I put into training paid off and I was able to keep doing personal bests up until June of this year.

-My goals for the future are to compete in more major international events and the 2020 Tokyo Paralympic games.
+My goals for the future are to compete in more major international events and the 2020 Tokyo Paralympic Games.

 I will also be representing Team CP England at the CPISRA World Games in Spain in August 2018.